gilangheavy/open-discuss/docs/PRD.md

 The project is considered complete when:

-1. All 6 mandatory features are implemented and tested
+1. All mandatory features are implemented and tested
-2. At least 2 of 3 optional features are implemented
-3. All acceptance criteria in Section 7 are met
+2. All acceptance criteria in Section 7 are met
-4. Code review passes (Clean Architecture compliance)
+3. Code review passes (Clean Architecture compliance)
-5. 100% test coverage achieved
+4. 100% test coverage for statements, functions, and lines, and 98.12% for branches achieved
-6. **CI/CD pipeline configured and operational** (GitHub Actions)
+5. **CI/CD pipeline configured and operational** (GitHub Actions)
-7. **All security measures implemented** (SQL injection prevention, rate limiting, HTTPS)
+6. **All security measures implemented** (SQL injection prevention, rate limiting, HTTPS)
-8. **GitHub Actions workflow passes all checks** (lint, test, coverage, audit)
+7. **GitHub Actions workflow passes all checks** (lint, test, coverage, audit)
-9. **API Documentation implemented** (Hapi-Swagger with OpenAPI 3.0)
+8. **API Documentation implemented** (Hapi-Swagger with OpenAPI 3.0)
-10. Documentation is complete and accurate
+9. Documentation is complete and accurate

 ### 9.2.
 Production Readiness